-Attending a singles event can be a little overwhelming, especially if you are new to it or have made the brave decision to go alone.
+Attending a meetup can be a little overwhelming, especially if you are new to it or have made the brave decision to go alone.

-It will naturally feel a little awkward and knowing how to get in on the conversation can seem like an intimidating prospect.
+It will naturally feel a little awkward and getting in on conversations can seem like an intimidating prospect.

-When you see people already deep in conversation, it can be hard to even consider interrupting because it will feel rude but if there’s one occasion where you can get away with it, it’s at a singles night.
+When you see people already deep in conversation, it can be hard to even consider interrupting because it will feel rude, but if there’s one occasion where you can get away with it, it’s at one of our relaxed socials

-The reality is, you are single and there to mingle so having the confidence to get in on the conversation is a far better idea than standing alone at the bar all evening.
+The reality is, you (and everyone else) are there to meet new people, so having the confidence to get in on the conversation is a far better idea than standing alone at the bar all evening.

 I often get asked about etiquette and how to get in on the conversation without appearing rude, so I thought I would share a few tips that I’ve picked up along the way.

-Check out my insight on how to get in on the conversation at a singles event
+5 fool proof ways to get in on the conversation at a meetup

 You’re already feeling a little nervous and overwhelmed so before jumping in, take a moment to breathe and observe the room.
 Look for body language cues to see if the conversation is open to newcomers.